ga4gh/gk-pilot/schema/clingen/def/ExtensionVrsProcessingErrors.rst

        *  - name
           - string
           - 0..1
-          - The name of the extension item, which must be 'hgvsList'.
+          - The name of the extension item, which must be 'vrsProcessingErrors'.
        *  - value
-          - :ref:`ExtensionHgvsValue`
+          - string
-          - 0..m
+          - 0..1
-          - A list of HGVS values associated with the Clinvar variant.
+          - The VRS processing errors associated with the Clinvar variant.
        *  - description
           - string
           - 0..1